fsprojects/Paket/docs/content/dependencies-file.md

 ## No content option

-This option disables the installation of any content files.
+This option disables the installation of any content files:

     content none
     source https://nuget.org/api/v2